acmenezes/RAG-Blueprint/README.md

 - [Hugging Face Token](https://huggingface.co/settings/tokens)
 - Access to [Meta Llama](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct/) model.
 - Access to [Meta Llama Guard](https://huggingface.co/meta-llama/Llama-Guard-3-8B/) model.
-- Some of the example scripts use `jq` a JSON parsing utility which you can acquire via `brew install jq`
+- Some of the example scripts use `jq` a JSON parsing utility which you can acquire via `brew install jq` if you are on a MacOS or using your favorite package manager if you are on Linux.

 ### Supported Models